What Law Applies to Your Admiralty Claim?

 Within the general area of admiralty law, there are various laws created by federal legislation that cover different situations.
 The most commonly used legislation for admiralty claims include:

-The outcome in admiralty cases often depends on which law the admiralty claim is brought under and whether it applies under the facts.
 Judges will ultimately determine how the claimants and defendants should be classified under the law, and whether the circumstances warrant using one law or another.

 Another group of people and claims covered under admiralty law are injured, passengers.
 Shipowners have a duty of reasonable care to provide a safe voyage for passengers, and if their negligence causes injury they can be sued.